Laboratory and precision scales range from a minor division of weight of 0.1mg to 0.001g.

 - Higher accuracy versions use a weighing method called a ‘force motor’ which produces extremely high accuracy during use.

-Due to their construction, these balances are best sited in one location and used in a draught and vibration free area which is not subject to large temperature fluctuations, to avoid incorrect results.
+Due to their construction, these laboratory scales are best sited in one location.
+They should be used in a draught and vibration free area which is not subject to large temperature fluctuations.
+This avoids incorrect results.

-These units are usually supplied with breeze breaks to assist in accurate weighing results.
-The design varies, dependent on the application.
-Industrial plastic housings are common place as well as steel and stainless steel housings.
+Lab Scales and Precision Scales are usually supplied with breeze breaks to assist in accurate weighing results.
+The design varies, depending on the application being used.
+Industrial plastic housings are common place, as well as steel and stainless steel housings.

-Many of the scales above can be main and battery operated, using internal rechargeable batteries which is extremely useful for portability and can be used without worrying about power socket locations.
+Many of our laboratory scales can be main and battery operated, using internal rechargeable batteries.
+This is extremely useful for portability and can be used without worrying about power socket locations.

 There are both trade approved (legal to sell across i.e. charge by weight for an item) versions and non approved scales to consider.

-Therefore considerable care needs to be taken when choosing a scale to ensure that it provides the correct accuracy and that the material used in the construction is resistant to the product to be weighed.
+Therefore considerable care needs to be taken when choosing a laboratory scale to ensure that it provides the correct accuracy.
+The material used in the construction also needs to be resistant to the product being weighed.

 For further information give us a call on 01543 271174, email us at email@example.com, or alternatively contact us via our enquiry form today – a member of the team will be in touch as soon as possible.